You are here

 Edinburgh has a comprehensive local bus service that covers all of our International Festival venues.
 Visit Lothian Buses for up-to-date information on all local buses including Edinburgh Bus Tours, Airlink, Edinburgh Shuttle and Night Buses.
 Visit First Buses for information on bus services to Edinburgh from in and around central Scotland.

 Find out the latest information about the Edinburgh Trams and how they integrate with the bus services.

 Taxis are also available from ranks throughout the city.

+We strongly recommend that where possible, you leave your car behind and either walk, cycle, or use public transport.
+Edinburgh is one of the world’s most attractive cities for walking, but its ancient streets are not ideal for driving or parking.
 Parking in the city centre is limited, but there are some pay and display on-street parking opportunities as well as NCP car parks around the city.
 You can find out more information about parking on the City of Edinburgh Council website.